cydriclopez/pgsql-query-json/README.md

 | 5 | home.component.ts | [src/client/src/app/home/home.component.ts](https://github.com/cydriclopez/pgsql-query-json/blob/main/src/client/src/app/home/home.component.ts) | default component without much functionality |
 | 6 | app.module.ts | [src/client/src/app/app.module.ts](https://github.com/cydriclopez/pgsql-query-json/blob/main/src/client/src/app/app.module.ts) | inherited much from Primeng demo but added routing functionality |

+The client code is pretty basic.
+Much of the functionality in talking to the server-side Go code is implemented in ***#3 nodeservice.ts*** which is declared as a singleton class.
+This is a simple demo that introduces the idea of using Angular's singleton service as the canonical source of application state or data your app may need.

+I use a basic existing public demo code and simply tweak them into how I would like to see them coded if I were the **IT Manager** or **Tech Lead**.
+A simple solid basic foundation wards off a lot of future refactoring headaches.
+My goal is to preach the idea that components are for UI display.
+Application state, data, and logic must be off-loaded to a service.

+When your app expands in feature and functionality, components that need access to a central state or data can be loosely coupled using observables defined within a service.
+It is in this code modularization that Angular shines. **Checkout Angular you may just like it.**

 ### 6. Go server code

 ### 7. PostgreSQL code
 ### 8. Running the Go ***webserv*** app
 ### 9. Conclusion